PCHi 2026 live: Clariant’s Lucas Meyer Cosmetics unveils vegan PDRN alternative for skin care

 Key takeaways

-- Clariant and Lucas Meyer Cosmetics introduced innovative beauty actives, including AlgaSurge, a vegan PDRN alternative for skin hydration and radiance.
+- Clariant and Lucas Meyer Cosmetics introduced a new beauty active, AlgaSurge, a vegan PDRN alternative for skin hydration and radiance.

-- The Plantasens Emulsifier HP 49 enhances formulation stability, moisturizing lipids, and skin barrier protection.
+- The company showe cased Plantasens Emulsifier HP 49 which enhances formulation stability, moisturizing lipids, and skin barrier protection.

-- Aristoflex SUN improves sun care formulations, boosting SPF protection by 75% and enhancing sensory experiences.
+- Also showcased, Aristoflex SUN improves sun care formulations, boosting SPF protection by 75% and enhancing sensory experiences.

-Clariant and Lucas Meyer Cosmetics have unveiled their latest beauty actives at PCHi 2026 (Personal Care and Homecare Ingredients).
-The expansions to the ingredients company’s portfolio include an emulsifier, a rheology modifier for UV solutions, and a vegan polydeoxyribonucleotides (PDRN) skin longevity product.
+Clariant and Lucas Meyer Cosmetics have unveiled a vegan polydeoxyribonucleotides (PDRN) skin longevity ingredient at the PCHi (Personal Care and Homecare Ingredients) 2026 tradeshow and are showcasing their latest innovations.
+The expansions to the company’s portfolio include an emulsifier, a rheology modifier for UV solutions, and the PDRN ingredient launched at the show.

-Personal Care Insights speaks with Julia Kang, China marketing manager at Lucas Meyer Cosmetics by Clariant, about the PDRN products AlgaSurge live at the PCHi show in Hangzhou, China.
+Personal Care Insights speaks with Julia Kang, China marketing manager at Lucas Meyer Cosmetics by Clariant, about the PDRN ingredient AlgaSurge live at the PCHi show in Hangzhou, China.

 AlgaSurge — a microalgae-derived highly-purified sulfated polysaccharide (SP) hydrogel — is touted as an alternative to hyaluronic acid (HA) in the skin renewal and moisture retention segments.